Coopersburg, Pennsylvania: History

 Coopersburg was settled in about 1730.
-It originally was named Freyburg after local tavern owner and judge Joseph Frey.
+It originally was named Freyburg after local tavern owner and Joseph Frey, a judge.
 By the time the town was incorporated, it had been renamed Coopersburg, named after Judge Peter Cooper.
-The town was once the site of famous cattle sales at the estate of Tilghman S. Cooper.
+The town was once the site of popular cattle sales at the estate of Tilghman S. Cooper.

 Education

 Along with Upper Saucon and Lower Milford Townships, Coopersburg is served by the Southern Lehigh School District.
 There are two elementary schools in the district serving kindergarten through third grades, Liberty Bell and Hopewell.
 The Joseph P. Liberati Intermediate School serves fourth through sixth grades.
 There is one middle school that houses seventh and eighth graders.
-The district has one high school, Southern Lehigh High School, for students in ninth through 12th grades.
+The district has one high school, Southern Lehigh High School, for students in ninth through twelfth grades.

 Transportation

 As of 2007, there were 12.04 mi of public roads in Coopersburg, of which 2.93 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 9.11 mi were maintained by the borough.

-Pennsylvania Route 309 is the only numbered highway passing through Coopersburg.
-It follows Third Street along a north-south alignment through the eastern portion of the borough.
+Pennsylvania Route 309 is passes through Coopersburg, following Third Street along a north–south alignment through the eastern portion of the borough.